Master of Education in Learning Sciences and Human Development, M.Ed.

 All of the core coursework for the master’s degree is offered on the Oxford campus throughout the year.
 However, some of these courses are also offered at Miami's Voice of America Learning Center (VOALC) and online.
 Students who enroll full-time may complete their 30-hour degree program in 18-24 months.
 Part-time students typically complete the degree in two to three years.
 About 60% percent of our students are part-time.

 Miami University Family Science or Psychology majors may be eligible for a Combined B.S./M.Ed.
 4+1 Program, in which undergraduate Juniors apply for the program and take up to 12 credits of the graduate program during their Senior year.
-The combined program is also available to select minors as well.
-Visit the Educational Psychology website for application and additional information.
+The combined program is also available to select minors and other majors as well.
+Visit the Combined Degree program page for application and additional information.

 Student Learning Outcomes